 - Be the student's own work.
-Parents should never do homework and students must not plagiarize from books, artificial intelligence applications such as Chat GPT or online sources, nor should they copy, or allow others to copy their homework.
-This can result in a failing grade for all students involved. - Be completed according to the teacher's directions and to the student's best ability - Have a proper heading, if written, that includes the below and any phrase or quote specified by the school or teacher
+Parents should never do homework, and students must not submit as their own work AI generated text or plagiarize nor should they copy or allow others to copy their work.
+This can result in a failing grade for all students involved.
+Please see section titled "Cheating, Plagiarism & Artificial Intelligence" below. - Be completed according to the teacher's directions and to the student's best ability - Have a proper heading, if written, that includes the below and any phrase or quote specified by the school or teacher

-Sample Homework Heading Name Date
+Sample Homework Heading

-Team Subject
+Name Date Team Subject

-- Be written in black or blue pen only, or in pencil for Math and certain Science assignments - Be written in complete sentences - Be written on loose-leaf paper and show all steps in computations, with work transcribed neatly onto worksheet(s) provided.
+- Be written in black or blue pen only, or in pencil for Math and certain Science assignments - Be written in complete sentences

+■ Be written on loose-leaf paper and show all steps in computations, with work transcribed neatly onto worksheet(s) provided.
 The loose-leaf paper and the worksheet must be handed in to receive full credit.